-We believe LNR has a particularly effective and controlled approach for analyzing borrower consent matters.
+LNR has an effective and controlled approach for analyzing borrower consent matters.
 Management believes performing loan requests provide an opportunity to confirm that borrowers and master servicers are abiding by the loan documents.
 The BSG is largely responsible for these reviews.
 Highlights include:

-- Unlike most special servicers, LNR generally includes the right to review performing loan consents, typically a master servicer function, into the PSA.
+- LNR generally includes the right to review performing loan consents, typically a master servicer function, into the PSA.

 - If a potential future issue is discovered during the review process, BSG communicates with the surveillance team so the loan can be added to the internal watch list.

-- BSG is responsible for the review and approval of all lease, subordination and non-disturbance agreement, and property management change requests on performing loans.
+- BSG is responsible for the review and approval of all lease, subordination and non-disturbance agreements, and property management change requests on performing loans.

-- BSG also handles the review, approval, and processing of a large percentage of assumption/transfer of interest requests.
+- BSG also handles the review, approval, and processing of the less complex assumption/transfer of interest requests.

-- BSG shares performing consent responsibilities with the LAM group, which handles the more complex assumption transactions, as well as collateral and escrow modifications, property releases, etc.
+- The LAM group handles the more complex assumption transactions, as well as collateral and escrow modifications, property releases, etc.

-- During 2019, LNR reported that it processed nearly 700 consent requests, including 389 that were related to leasing consent reviews, 95 pertaining to collateral releases, 91 loan assumptions, with the primarily a combination of property management changes and miscellaneous requests.
+- During 2022, LNR reported that it processed 820 consent requests on loans with an aggregate UPB of $23 billion, including 497 that were related to leasing consent reviews, 81 pertaining to assumptions, 55 management changes, with the balance primarily a combination of forbearance, collateral releases and miscellaneous requests.

-LNR has a six-person legal department to advise asset managers, engage counsel from its approved attorney list, and track litigation progress.
+LNR has a seven-person legal department to advise asset managers, engage counsel from its approved attorney list, and track litigation progress.